Early Childhood Development

 To view all of the majors offered in the degree completion program, please visit our degree completion program page.

-Information meetings are held on the 1st Thursday of the month from 5:30 to 6:30 p.m. at each center.
+are held on the first Thursday of every month at 5:30 p.m.